 Apple Silicon SoCs by Apple are said to be some of the best smartphone SoCs in the world with a caveat. iOS is a closed system.
 Therefore, everything is streamlined and optimized to squeeze the very best out of their hardware.
 There is no way of knowing how their SoCs would perform if they were to run an Android OS with a mishmash of parts from different companies.

-Although other companies are starting to catch up with the former leader in the market, Apple still remains a force to be reckoned with.
+Although other companies are starting to catch up with the former leader in the market, Apple remains a force to be reckoned with.

 Leave a Reply